mobmewireless/true_queue/README.md

 * Consistent reads
 * Eventual consistency via a Redis backend (this is currently not implemented)
 * A listener based queue interface where a client can request a message rather than messages being pushed down the wire (i.e. 'subscribe' to a queue) (again, not implemented yet)

+### The AMQP Backend

+The amqp backend uses the excellent bunny gem to connect to RabbitMQ.

+This is slightly slower than the Redis backend: 200,000 values read-write in around 1m30s (~2K/s read-write)

 # {include:file:TODO.md}